Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 Step 2: School District Investigates Your Complaint

 Once the district receives your written complaint, the coordinator will give you a copy of the complaint procedure and make sure a prompt and thorough investigation takes place.
-The superintendent or designee will respond to you in writing within 30 calendar days—unless you agree on a different time period.
+The superintendent or designee will respond to you in writing within thirty (30) calendar days—unless you agree on a different time period.
 If your complaint involves exceptional circumstances that demand a lengthier investigation, the district will notify you in writing to explain why staff need a time extension and the new date for their written response.

 Step 3: School District Responds to Your Complaint

 In its written response, the district will include a summary of the results of the investigation, a determination of whether or not the district failed to comply with civil rights laws, notification that you can appeal this determination, and any measures necessary to bring the district into compliance with civil rights laws.
-Corrective measures will be put into effect within 30 calendar days after this written response—unless you agree to a different time period.
+Corrective measures will be put into effect within thirty (30) calendar days after this written response—unless you agree to a different time period.

 Appeal to the School District